Battery will not hold a charge Inspection

 - Loose Alternator Belt: If the alternator belt is loose (old and stretched), it will not operate the alternator properly, which means that the charge the alternator produces may not be enough to recharge the battery.

 - Parasitic Drain: It might be that your battery and alternator are just fine, but there’s something else draining the charge.
-This could be something as simple as leaving the lights on, or having an accessory plugged in to an “always on” power outlet, or it could be a stuck relay or something else that’s pulling power from the battery when the engine isn’t running.
+This could be something as simple as leaving the lights on, having an accessory plugged into an “always-on” power outlet, or it could be a stuck relay or something else that pulls power from the battery when the engine isn’t running.

 What to expect: